Mojorizin/CSC450-Programming-III/README.md

+# Course Description
+   This course will focus on understanding various concepts that can be utilized in order to create software applications that are more secure.
+Students will learn how to identify common programming errors that can lead to software vulnerabilities for an organization.
+Students will be able to identify the risks and consequences associated with poor programming constructs.
+They will also apply the principles of strong software design and development to the Java and C++ programming languages.

 # Module 1 Critical Thinking Requirements
 - [x] Part I
    - Create a simple C++ console application using Eclipse IDE that prints the following information for a fictional person: